PySimpleGUI/PySimpleGUI/docs/cookbook.md

 window['-ML-']
 ```

-Combing the two transforms the original print to a `Multline` element print:
+Combing the two transforms the original print to a `Multiline` element print:
 ```python
 window['-ML-'].print('Testing 1 2 3')
 ```

-Because we're using these `Multilne` elements as output only elements, we don't want to have their contents returned in the values dictionary when we call `window.read()`.
+Because we're using these `Multiline` elements as output only elements, we don't want to have their contents returned in the values dictionary when we call `window.read()`.
 To make any element not be included in the values dictionary, add the constant `WRITE_ONLY_KEY` onto the end of your key.
 This would change our previous example to:

 ```python
 window['-ML-'+sg.WRITE_ONLY_KEY].print('Testing 1 2 3')